Johnsonbros/ZEKEapp/replit.md

 ## System Architecture

 ### Frontend Architecture
 The frontend is built with Expo SDK 54 and React Native 0.81, utilizing React 19 architecture with the React Compiler.
-Navigation is managed by React Navigation v7, featuring a root stack navigator, a bottom tab navigator with 7 tabs (Home, Contacts, Inbox, Calendar, Tasks, Memories, Settings), and a central floating action button for the Chat modal.
+Navigation is managed by React Navigation v7, featuring a root stack navigator, a bottom tab navigator with 5 tabs (Home, Contacts, Comms, Calendar, Tasks), with Settings and Chat accessible from header icons.
 Each tab contains its own native stack navigator for nested views.
 State management combines TanStack React Query for server state and caching, `useState` for local component state, and AsyncStorage for persistent local data.
 The styling enforces a dark-mode theme with gradient accents (indigo→purple, purple→pink) using `expo-linear-gradient` and `Reanimated` for smooth animations.
 Key UI components include custom themed elements, gradient text, and specialized cards for contacts, memories, and chat bubbles, along with a `VoiceInputButton` for voice-to-text.

 ### Backend Architecture
 The backend is an Express.js server, featuring a minimal `/api` route structure and dynamic CORS configuration.
 It employs an interface-based storage abstraction (`IStorage`) currently using in-memory storage (`MemStorage`) but designed for migration to PostgreSQL with Drizzle ORM.
 The Drizzle ORM schema is defined in `shared/schema.ts` with Zod validation.
 Path aliases (`@/*` for client and `@shared/*` for shared code) are configured for streamlined development.